-Why do the Japanese have paper walls?
+Why do the Japanese Have Paper Walls?

-The answer is quite simple.
 The paper acts as a barrier between the space and its environment, allowing for greater temperature control and reduced street noise.
 Sliding doors can be used for privacy or convenience; they provide convenient access when needed and protect against elements like the wind.

 Another reason for paper walls is that they are cheap to make and replace.

-Sure, it might be a pain in the neck when you have to move house, but it’s better than demolishing your entire home just because of one or two broken wooden walls!
+It might be a pain in the neck when you have to move house, but it’s better than demolishing your entire home just because of one or two broken wooden walls!

 Of course, there are specific rules for building with these “walls.”

-Where can the paper wall be used in Japan?
+Where can paper be used in Japan?

 Where-can-the-paper-wall-be-used-in-Japan